 A year later Arnold purchased additional homes, this time on Broadway at 19th Street and here he began building his extravagant cast iron Italian-style emporium that would far outshine his Marble House downtown.

 The resulting building was completed in 1881 at a cost of nearly $300,000.
 There was a retail store on the first floor with various commercial spaces above.
 Schickel worked in the eye-catching Queen Anne-style.
-The style was much less common for commercial buildings than domestic architecture; but with its picturesque dormers and balconies, turrets and small-leaded windows, was raging across America for family homes with wrapping porches on sweeping lawns.
+The style was much less common for commercial buildings than for domestic architecture.
+The style's picturesque dormers and balconies, turrets and small-leaded windows, was raging across America for family homes with wrapping porches on sweeping lawns.

 |Ornate carved stone ornaments the street level -- photo by Alice Lum|

 The ground floor store and the cellar were taken by Johnson & Faulkner’s high-end furniture store.
-Worthington & Smith, milliners, moved in on a higher floor as did the haberdashery firm Earl & Wilson, sellers of men’s shirts, collars and cuffs; and publisher Thomas Nelson & Sons which printed the Nelson’s Series of Teachers’ Bibles.
+Worthington & Smith, milliners, moved onto a higher floor; as did the haberdashery firm Earl & Wilson, sellers of men’s shirts, collars and cuffs; and publisher Thomas Nelson & Sons, which printed the Nelson’s Series of Teachers’ Bibles.
 By 1887 the well-regarded architect George B. Post had his offices in the building, holding the committee meetings to erect the memorial to architect Richard M. Hunt here in 1899.

 The tenants complained to the Arnold family in 1886 when G. W. Alexander’s book binding firm took up space on the top floor.
 The danger of fire, they complained, was too great with the many flammable materials needed for the work.
 Their protests went unheeded.

-Then on July 7, 1888 a workman left a gas jet burning beneath a glue pot when he left for home.
+Then, on July 7, 1888, a workman left a gas jet burning beneath a glue pot when he left for home.
 The glue boiled over, ignited, and set the floor ablaze.
-The floor burned through and the fire spread through Century’s offices.
+The floor burned through and the fire spread through Century Company’s offices.
 By morning the top floor and roof were totally destroyed and the firefighters had broken through every ceiling in the building to prevent the massive amounts of water to collapse them.

-In the cellar, where Johnson & Faulkner stored much of their furniture, was four feet of water, Century’s editorial and art rooms were gutted and their “elaborately decorated” offices were badly damaged.
+In the cellar, where Johnson & Faulkner stored much of its furniture, was four feet of water, Century Company’s editorial and art rooms were gutted and their “elaborately decorated” offices were badly damaged.
 Johnson & Faulkner suffered $75,000 worth of ruined furniture, Earl &Wilson had about $25,000 in damages and G. W. Alexander about $55,000.
 The cost to repair the building was estimated at about $195,000.

 The fire caused scandal as well.
 Earl & Wilson employee John S. Little discovered two firefighters, John Murphy and William Connors of Engine Company No. 14, stealing shirts and collars after the fire was put out.

 Here in December 1893 the Century Company displayed the exhibit it had presented at the Chicago World’s Fair.
-In an effort to demonstrate “in attractive revelations of calm, decisive, nervous, and fantastic moods” of famous people, the firm displayed manuscripts – poems, letters, stories – by Lincoln, Grant, Oliver Wendell Holmes, Bret Harte, and others.
-It included the Lincoln and Douglas letters from July 24 to July 30, 1858; Lincoln’s letter of acceptance of his nomination of President dated 1860; his corrected copy of the inaugural address.
-There were plaster casts of Lincoln’s hands and face, Robert E. Lee’s pencil with which he corrected the terms of the surrender at Appomattox, the documents of Kennan’s Siberian expedition, 17th Century manuscripts and a raft of other historical relics.
+In an effort to demonstrate “in attractive revelations of calm, decisive, nervous, and fantastic moods” of famous people, the firm displayed manuscripts–poems, letters, stories–by Lincoln, Grant, Oliver Wendell Holmes, Bret Harte, and others.
+It included the Lincoln and Douglas letters from July 24 to July 30, 1858; Lincoln’s letter of acceptance of his nomination of President dated 1860; and his corrected copy of the inaugural address.
+There were plaster casts of Lincoln’s hands and face, the pencil with which Robert E. Lee had corrected the terms of the surrender at Appomattox, the documents of Kennan’s Siberian expedition, 17th century manuscripts and a raft of other historical relics.

-Tavshanjian’s stock – some rugs dating to the 16th century – was either burned or soaked.
+Tavshanjian’s stock–including rugs dating to the 16th century–was either burned or soaked.
 The firm estimated its losses at $55,000 the following day.
 Devastated, the owners held an auction the company’s entire stock within two months.
 It would be the largest sale in the history of the rug trade, amounting to just under half a million dollars.

-The Century Company left No. 33 East 17th Street in 1915, moving to Fourth Avenue after 35 years here.
-Baker & Taylor left soon thereafter; however the old standbys of Johnson & Faulkner and Earl & Wilson – despite two damaging fires – remained on through the 1920s.
+The Century Company left 33 East 17th Street in 1915, moving to Fourth Avenue after 35 years here.
+Baker & Taylor left soon afterward; however the old standbys of Johnson & Faulkner and Earl & Wilson–despite two damaging fires–remained on through the 1920s.